datumbox/VernamVeil/README.md

 **VernamVeil** is an experimental cipher inspired by the **One-Time Pad (OTP)** developed in Python.
 The name honors **Gilbert Vernam**, who is credited with the theoretical foundation of the OTP.

 Instead of using a static key, VernamVeil allows the key to be represented by a function `fx(i: int | np.ndarray, seed: bytes, bound: int | None) -> int | np.ndarray`:
-- `i`: the index of the byte in the stream; a scalar integer or an uint64 NumPy array for vectorised operations
+- `i`: the index of the bytes in the message; a scalar integer or an uint64 NumPy array with a continuous enumeration for vectorised operations
-- `seed`: a byte string that provides context and state
+- `seed`: a byte string that provides context and state; should be kept secret
-- `bound`: an optional integer used to modulo the function output into the desired range (usually `2**64` because we sample 8 byte at a time)
+- `bound`: an optional integer used to modulo the function output into the desired range (usually `2**64` because we sample 8 bytes at a time)
-- **Output**: an integer or an uint64 NumPy array representing the key stream value
+- **Output**: an integer or an uint64 NumPy array representing the key stream values

 _Note: `numpy` is an optional dependency, used to accelerate vectorised operations when available._